Efficient Gibbs Sampling in Cox Regression Models Using Composite Partial Likelihood and P\'olya-Gamma Augmentation: Related Work

-where $\pi(\boldsymbol{\beta})$ denotes the prior distribution and $f(\mathcal{D}_i\mid \boldsymbol{\beta})$ denotes the likelihood contribution of the $i$th observation. \cite{bissiri2016general} proposed a framework of general Bayesian inference, which allows for using general loss functions instead of the likelihood functions.
-Namely, the generalized posterior distribution is:

-where $w\in \mathbb{R}_{>0}$ is a learning rate parameter and $L\left(\mathcal{D} \mid \boldsymbol{\beta}\right)$ denotes some loss function.
-When $w = 1$ and the loss function $L\left(\mathcal{D} \mid \boldsymbol{\beta}\right)$ is taken as the negative log-likelihood function, $\pi^{\ast}$ corresponds to the standard posterior distribution.
-As $w$ decreases, the influence of the prior distribution becomes stronger \citep{grunwald2017inconsistency}.
+In the standard Bayesian update, the posterior distribution for the parameter $\boldsymbol{\beta}$ is given by $\pi(\boldsymbol{\beta} \mid \mathcal{D}) \propto \pi(\boldsymbol{\beta}) \times \prod_{i=1}^n f(\mathcal{D}_i\mid \boldsymbol{\beta})$, where $\pi(\boldsymbol{\beta})$ denotes the prior distribution and $f(\mathcal{D}_i\mid \boldsymbol{\beta})$ denotes the likelihood contribution of the $i$th observation. \cite{bissiri2016general} proposed a framework of general Bayesian inference, which allows using general loss functions instead of the likelihood functions.
+Namely, the generalized Bayes posterior distribution is given by $\pi^{\ast}(\boldsymbol{\beta} \mid \mathcal{D}) \propto \pi(\boldsymbol{\beta})\times \exp\{-\eta \mathcal{L}(\mathcal{D} \mid \boldsymbol{\beta})\}$, where $\eta\in \mathbb{R}_{>0}$ is a learning rate parameter and $\mathcal{L}\left(\mathcal{D} \mid \boldsymbol{\beta}\right)$ denotes some loss function.
+When $\eta = 1$ and the loss function $\mathcal{L}\left(\mathcal{D} \mid \boldsymbol{\beta}\right)$ is taken as the negative log-likelihood function, $\pi^{\ast}$ corresponds to the standard posterior distribution.
+As $\eta$ decreases, the influence of the prior becomes stronger \citep{grunwald2017inconsistency}.
 Thus, the learning rate adjusts the relative influence of the prior and the data on the posterior update.
-A number of data-driven methods have been proposed for choosing the learning rate, such as calibrating credible intervals from the generalized posterior distribution to achieve nominal frequentist coverage probability \citep{syring2019calibrating, tanaka2023generalized}, employing sequential updating schemes to avoid hyper-compression (i.e., under model misspecification in a non-convex family, the Bayesian predictive mixture can lie outside the model and achieve a strictly smaller Kullback–Leibler divergence to the true data-generating distribution than any single model component) \citep{grunwald2017inconsistency}, using information-matching approach \citep{holmes2017assigning}, and applying asymptotic distribution-matching approach \citep{lyddon2019general}. \cite{wu2023comparison} provides a comprehensive comparison of these representative methods.
+A number of data-driven methods have been proposed for tuning the learning rate, such as calibrating credible intervals from the generalized posterior distribution to achieve nominal frequentist coverage probability \citep{syring2019calibrating, tanaka2024generalized}, employing sequential updating schemes to avoid hyper-compression (i.e., under model misspecification in a non-convex family, the Bayesian predictive mixture can lie outside the model and achieve a strictly smaller Kullback-Leibler divergence to the true data-generating distribution than any single model component) \citep{grunwald2017inconsistency}, using information-matching approach \citep{holmes2017assigning}, and applying asymptotic distribution-matching approach \citep{lyddon2019general}. \cite{wu2023comparison} provides a comprehensive comparison of these representative methods.